tonaljs/tonal/README.md

 ## Philosophy

-I try to keep this ideas on mind while developing tonal:
+This library is evolving with this ideas in mind:

+- Notes and intervals are represented with strings, instead of objects.
+Easy and concise code.
 - Functional: no classes, no side effects, no mutations.
 Just functions, data-in data-out.
 Most of the functions has the data to operate on as last argument and lot of functions are currified.
-- Notes and intervals are represented with strings, instead of objects.
-Easy to write code with it.
 - [Small](https://rawgit.com/danigb/tonal/master/dist/disc.html) and fast
 - Modular: lot of modules (all integrated in tonal).
 You can require exactly the functions you need.
 - Different notations: scientific notation by default.
 Use other easily.